outshift-open/ioc-knowledge-memory/src/server/database/relational_db/README.md

 ```
 docker compose -f docker/db.yaml up -d
 ```
-If using non-default env variables, modify the docker file and setup env var as below in a .env file at the repo root.
+Optionally - If using non-default env variables in a .env file at the repo root.
 ```
 'POSTGRES_DB', 'tkf_relational_db'
 'POSTGRES_USER', 'postgresUser'